Yes! We Have Student Programs Too.

 When the day of the delivery rolls around, we will contact your son/daughter by phone and ask them to come by the Alumni Center located in Hodgin Hall.
 When they arrive, we’ll sing Happy Birthday to them and take a short video.
 We will supply a card with your name and personal message inside.
 Cakes are baked fresh daily at a local bakery.

 Order your birthday cake today with our secure online form.

 Questions?
 If you have any questions, please contact Kathie Scott at 505-277-9093, 1-800-258-6866 or at firstname.lastname@example.org.

 Upcoming . . .

-Official Ring Ceremony: ASUNM Lobo Spirit, in collaboration with the Student Activities Center, will host their UNM Ring Ceremony in December for students who purchased a UNM ring and their families.
+Official Ring Ceremony: ASUNM Lobo Spirit, in collaboration with the Student Activities Center, will host their UNM Ring Ceremony on December 4, 2014 at 6:00 p.m. in the SUB Ballroomat for students who purchased a UNM ring and their families.
 During the ceremony, participants dip their hand in red dye and the color stays on their hand for about a day during which time, students are able to show their red hands at local businesses in exchange for discounts.
 For more information contact Ryan Lindquist at firstname.lastname@example.org or call 505-277-4706.